 No discussion of musical elegies could go far without the obvious inclusion of several well-known ones.
 Needless to say, I listened to them all, though I didn’t use them as much as “inspirations.”

 • Edward Elgar: Elegy, Op.
-58, for string orchestra: Definitely lush and attractive, but Elgar’s long and beautiful melodic themes aren’t developed in the same way as the above pieces.
+58, for string orchestra: Definitely lush and attractive, but Elgar’s long and beautiful melodic themes aren’t developed in the same way as I, or the above composers, do.

 • Sergei Rachmaninoff, Elegie in E♭ minor (Op.
 3, No. 1): Lovely, relatively short piano solo.